openbible-io/en_ust/README.md

 The ULT of Romans 2:10 says:

-"But praise, honor, and peace will come to everyone who practices good..."
+"But praise, honor, and peace will come to everyone who practices good…"

 In this verse, the words "praise," "honor," "peace," and "good" are abstract nouns.
 That is, they are words that refer to things that we cannot see or touch.
 They are ideas.
 The ideas that these nouns express are closer to actions or descriptions than they are to things.
 In many languages, therefore, these ideas must be expressed by verbs or description words, not by nouns.
 For this reason, the UST expresses these nouns as actions or descriptions.